Adobe marks Flash for death. Prepare to be released

 Today's workarounds all will break on mainstream browsers by the end of 2020.
 Here's a rundown of what you can expect:

-- Chrome: Google's browser has begun asking us for permission to run Flash on some websites last year, and it'll do so more often and later disable Flash by default.
+- Chrome: Google's browser began asking us for permission to run Flash on some websites last year, and it'll do so more often and later disable Flash by default.
 "We will remove Flash completely from Chrome toward the end of 2020," Google said.

 - Firefox: Mozilla's browser will start asking you in August which sites you want to enable Flash on, it'll disable Flash altogether by default in 2019, and there will be lingering support through the end of 2020 only in Firefox's less frequently updated Extended Support Release.